AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 ramifications of such a massive undertaking.
 He is not going to finish, I thought.
 I scoffed a little and moved on with my life once more.

-About six months later, the same "quick peek" impulse occurred.
-I checked back at this so-called remake, and taken aback, I found it at a formidable state.
+About six months later, I took another quick peek at this so-called remake, and taken aback, I found it at a formidable state.
 It was essentially complete.

 I took interest almost immediately after this realization.
 I wanted to reach this OmniTroid person and tell them about my interest in working on the remake.